 Self-service tools to help you make your own changes

 It goes without saying that having the chance to make your own filtering and firewall changes is important.
 Right now, we’re working on a self-service tool called FortiPortal that will provide you the ability to do this.
-We’re in the middle of running some tests – and plan to have it ready for schools this Term.
+We’re in the middle of running some tests – and plan to have it ready for schools for Term 3.

 We don’t believe bandwidth (speed) should be a barrier to learning, and we’re currently working with our partners to look at how schools can have easier access to more bandwidth when needed.

 Our research shows that New Zealand is in a unique position as one of the only countries in the world where the government is investing in a nationwide broadband programme that not only connects every school to fast, reliable and uncapped internet; but is also funding robust security for schools.